 What possibilities do you see for yourself?
 What are you curious about?

 Where would you like to start?
-What would be one next step?
+What would be one step, one action, one decision you could make today?

 Reflecting on our experiences and monitoring the development of our skills is an exercise we can and should practice regularly during our working lives.